MSTeo01/msteo01.github.io/index.md

 I'm a Data Science graduate from the University of California, Berkeley -- find out more about my course [here](https://cdss.berkeley.edu/dsus/academics/data-science-major).
 I am looking for full time roles in Singapore, the United Kingdom, or Australia.

+It was 2020 when I first read an [article](https://pmc.ncbi.nlm.nih.gov/articles/PMC7498239/) about how the pandemic has drastically affected the environment in a positive light.
+Little did I know, this literature would inspire me to delve deeper into the messy, yet beautiful world of data and its intricacies.

 </div>

+---

+On this page: <a href="#projects">Projects</a> • <a href="#contact">Contact</a><br>
+Totally random: TBD

 ---